Spreadsheet Chart Overview

 2-D Bar Charts:

 3-D Area Charts:

-- Chart Area - represents the entire chart and all its elements.
+- Chart Area - contains an entire chart and all its elements.

-- Plot Area - the chart's area that displays data series, axes, gridlines and data labels.
+- Plot Area - a chart area that displays data series, axes, gridlines, and data labels.

 - Data Point - a single value plotted on a chart.

 - Data Series - a group of related data points.
 Each data series has a unique color to distinguish between individual series on a chart with multiple series.